In Peak (2016), Anders Ericsson explains how to train to achieve mastery and expertise.

 In “Peak” Anders Ericsson dedicates a good portion to discussing schools and training systems.

 He dedicates some time to a very important aspect of people’s lives: doctor’s training.
-Doctors train like most other students train: in the classroom, absorbing knowledge.
+Doctors train as most other students train: in the classroom, absorbing knowledge.

 Surgeons, for example, get better with surgeries, not with classroom time.